 Carefully evaluate the information you collect from consumers, where it is stored and for how long.
 You should have a plan in place to encrypt or password protect sensitive information on all devices including desktops, laptops, servers, portable hard drives, or USB keys.

 Access to sensitive personal information should only be granted to employees who need the information in order to perform their job functions.
 It is important to create layers of security and limit access whenever possible.

 Provide Details of Your Security Policy to Customers

 Invest in Proper Training

 Make sure all employees are trained on the company procedures for safeguarding personal information and regularly review policies and procedures as they change.

 Invest in Advanced Security Measures

-If you do not have a dedicated IT support staff onsite, hire a trusted IT company to audit your network, update your security, and monitor your network 24/7 to prevent breaches and catch hacking attempts or data theft sooner.
+If you do not have a dedicated IT support staff onsite, hire a trusted IT support company to audit your network, update your security, and monitor your network 24/7 to prevent breaches and catch hacking attempts or data theft sooner.

 While compliance with the latest security regulations can be a challenging prospect, especially for small and medium-sized businesses, getting the right security in place not only protects your customers’ valuable information, but will also protect your reputation and establish your business as a trusted brand that will help you continue to grow and prosper.

 Do you need help to get your security procedures in order to prepare for the latest PIPEDA amendment?
-Get the peace of mind you need to comply with the new regulations and keep your network secure with better information management, 24/7 security monitoring and free cyber security education from the Technical Action Group.
+Get the peace of mind you need to comply with the new regulations and keep your network secure with better information management, 24/7 security monitoring and free cyber security education from us at Technical Action Group.